ryanongwx/tp/docs/UserGuide.md

 Examples:

 - `unpin 2` unpins the patient with the `PATIENTID` of `2` as per the **Pinned Patient** list.

-### Adding an Appointment : `addappointment`

-Adds an appointment.

-Format: `addappointment PATIENTID n/APPOINTMENTNAME d/DATETIME`

-- Adds an appointment with patient with the corresponding `PATIENTID` to the **Appointments** list. <br>

-- Constraints of each fied are as state in the **Constraints** section above. <br>

-Examples:

-- `addappointment 2 n/Eye Examination d/10-10-2023 1800` adds an Eye Examination for the patient with the `PATIENTID` of `2`.
-The appointment is set for 10th October 2023 at 6:00pm.

 ### Clearing all entries : `clear`